 The proposed bill, if enacted, would amend current election statutes to prohibit government entities from using funds or in-kind contributions from foreign governments or foreign nongovernmental sources for election administration.
-Specifically, it would require vendors providing services to government entities for election purposes to submit a sworn certification to the Secretary of State, affirming they are not knowingly receiving foreign donations.
+It would require individuals or vendors providing services to government entities for election purposes to submit a sworn certification to the Secretary of State, affirming they are not knowingly receiving such foreign donations.
 This certification must be updated annually and whenever new information arises.
-Additionally, the Secretary of State would be mandated to collect quarterly reports from government entities detailing their vendors, and to maintain and publicly post these certifications.
+Additionally, the Secretary of State would be mandated to collect quarterly reports from government entities detailing any vendors providing election-related services.

-Furthermore, the bill introduces civil penalties for vendors who fail to provide accurate certifications, invalidating any agreements with government entities.
-It also allows qualified electors or state officials to initiate civil actions for violations, seeking injunctive relief and damages.
-The bill clarifies that federally recognized sovereign tribal nations are not considered foreign governments for these purposes, and it defines "foreign nongovernmental source" as individuals who are not U.S. citizens or nationals.
+The bill also establishes penalties for non-compliance, including invalidation of agreements with government entities for those who fail to provide accurate certifications.
+It allows for civil actions to be brought by qualified electors or state officials against violators, with provisions for injunctive relief and damages.
+Furthermore, it clarifies that federally recognized sovereign tribal nations are not considered foreign governments under this law.
 Overall, the bill aims to enhance transparency and accountability in election financing by restricting foreign influence.

 House Engrossed Version: 16-407.04, 16-407.05, 16-919, 16-901